MCS announces Board-level changes

 18th June 2021

-MCS Charitable Foundation has re-organised the Board of the MCS Service Company, its trading subsidiary, to improve governance and prepare the group for its next phase.
+The MCS Foundation has re-organised the Board of the MCS Service Company, its trading subsidiary, to improve governance and prepare the group for its next phase.

 The MCS Service Company Board will now comprise three Charity Trustees, the Charity CEO, Company CEO and two independent Directors.